LLNL/llnl.github.io/radiuss/policies/packaging-content.md

 [![Generic badge](https://img.shields.io/badge/M.pac-1-red.svg)]() **Version number and build characteristics must be easily accessible**

 >Details
 >: Each product API must include functionality to return the current version number of the software and indicate which configure/CMake and compiler options were used to build the package.
-For development versions of the software, each package must provide the current commit ID (e.g. git hash) in the repository.
+For development versions of the software, a build or install should allow to trace back to the commit ID of the source used.
 >
 >Rationale
 >: This allows users to make an inventory of what they have, which is critical for reproducability, and which can aid debugging and configuration management.